echoes-tech/puppet-postgres_xc/README.md

 I use "database" to indicate the node with coordinator, datanode and GTM proxy.

-For more information, you should read [official PG-XC tutorial](http://postgresxc.wikia.com/wiki/Real_Server_configuration)
+For more information, you should read [official PG-XC tutorial](http://postgresxc.wikia.com/wiki/Real_Server_configuration).
+This module configure the same cluster.

 ##Usage